Human Resources Certification Prep Course

 • Support employment activities such as: job eliminations or reductions in force by managing corresponding legal risks.

-No prerequisites are required to take this course.
-However, the certifying body has requirements to take the certification exam.
+No prerequisites are required to take our Human Resources Certification Prep Course.
+However, each certifying body has requirements to take the certification exams.
+Visit the links below to learn more.

 Maria Green, DBA, SPHR, SHRM-SCP, CEBS has over 20 years of human resources experience in healthcare, higher education, hospitality, and human services.
 She is currently Director of Human Resources at Melwood, where she manages HR administration including employee relations, benefits, compliance and HRIS.